StorjOld/metatool/sphinx/core_module.rst

 Introduction
 """"""""""""

-All API functions are placed in the ``metatool.core`` module which is described on the `MetaTool API specification`_, so here we'll look on their use.
+All API functions are placed in the ``metatool.core`` module, which is described on the `MetaTool API specification`_, so here we'll look on their use.

-To start using the MetaTool API you should get the source code from the repository_ and either install the package with the ``python setup.py install`` command or make sure that the directory nested the ``metatool`` package is present at your ``sys.path``.
+To start using the MetaTool API you should get the source code from the repository_ and either install the package with the ``python setup.py install`` command, or make sure that the directory nested the ``metatool`` package is present at your ``sys.path``.

 .. _repository: https://github.com/Storj/metatool.git